agriculture-capstone/agritrader/README.md

 4. Run `npm run start:android` or `npm run start:ios` to run the application

 ### Running Tests
-1. Run `npm test` to execute all unit tests
+1. Run `npm test` to execute all unit tests and check code coverage thresholds.